The OHSU Nerve Center brings you exceptional expertise and the latest therapies for nerve disorders. You’ll find:

 - The most advanced treatments for nerve disorders and injuries, including the only nerve-transfer and facial animation surgeries in Oregon.

-- The rare skills needed for precise injections of therapeutic botulinum toxin, such as Botox, reducing the need for opioids to control pain.
+- The rare skills needed for precise injections of therapeutic botulinum toxin (Botox) to treat some types of muscle spasms and pain.

 Getting early treatment

 Nerve injuries and other nerve disorders often need immediate care.
 A “wait and see” approach can leave you with permanent nerve damage.